idaholab/TMAP8/doc/content/verification_and_validation/ver-1e.md

 ## General Case Description

 This verification problem is taken from [!cite](longhurst1992verification, ambrosek2008verification).
 In this problem, a composite structure of PyC and SiC is modeled with a constant concentration boundary condition of the free surface of PyC and zero concentration boundary condition on the free surface of the SiC.
-This verification problem is taken from [!cite](longhurst1992verification, ambrosek2008verification).
-In this problem, a composite structure of PyC and SiC is modeled with a constant concentration boundary condition of the free surface of PyC and zero concentration boundary condition on the free surface of the SiC.

 ## Analytical solution at steady state